 An Effective Tool and Method for Gem Identification

 About the Author

 Kirk Feral is a gemologist in San Diego, California with a keen interest in scientific aspects of gemology and gem identification.
-He maintains a home gem testing lab where he conducts his own research projects, and teaches and writes about magnetism in gemstones.
+He maintains a home gem testing lab where he conducts his own research projects, and teaches and writes about magnetism in gemstones and other types of gem identification.
 Via this website, he has published the first Magnetic Susceptibility Index for gemstones, with 350 species and color variations of gems and minerals represented.
 He has also published the only quantitative Graph of All Gem Garnets, which shows the